 There is no major city in Western Europe or the USA where it can be demonstrated rent controls have been a consistent factor in making housing more affordable.
 Yet there is continued interest in applying rent controls in the Private Rented Sector (PRS).

 Research from the RLA highlights the inescapable truth that rent controls simply do not work.
 A lack of new social housing and flat real wage growth are factors common across cities in Europe and the USA.
 The presence of rent controls – where they exist – have done nothing to address affordability.

-The RLA call on each of the mainstream parties to rule out the introduction of rent controls to ensure that -
+The RLA call on the Government to rule out the introduction of rent controls to ensure that -

 - there is a healthy supply of homes to rent

 - there is greater choice of properties for tenants

 - landlords are more likely to improve their properties

 More and more households are looking to the private rented sector for a home, including increasing numbers of families – and they are staying for longer.
 Therefore now, more than ever housing policy needs to be focused on encouraging the supply of private homes to rent.
 A shortage of homes to let has driven up rents irrespective of whether rent controls are in operation or not.
 Research indicates:

 - Rent controls covering part of a city's private rented housing stock push up rents in adjacent neighbourhoods